How Growing Organisations Are Rethinking Payroll Support

 Parental leave is one of the most personal transitions an employee navigates.
 It is also one of the areas where payroll errors cause the most harm.
 Underpaid holiday pay, incorrect leave balances, and payment rates that do not reflect an employee’s actual earnings are not abstract compliance problems.
 They affect real people at a financially and emotionally significant time.

 The Employment Leave Bill proposes to fix several of these issues.
-The changes affecting parental leave are specific, technical, and in some cases, operate on a different timeline to the rest of the Bill.
+The changes affecting parental leave are specific, technical, and operate on staggered timelines.
 This article explains what is proposed, how it works, and what it means for employers and their payroll systems.

-If passed into law, the new parental leave provisions will apply to any period of parental leave beginning on or after 1 July 2027.
-This date differs from many other parts of the Bill, which are expected to come into force two years after Royal Assent.
-That difference matters, and we will return to it at the end of this article.
+If passed into law in its current form, the amended parental leave payment calculation will apply to parental leave payment applications received on or after 1 July 2027.
+This date differs from the broader leave accrual and annual leave payment reforms, which are expected to come into force with the main Employment Leave framework two years after Royal Assent.

 • Employees continue accruing leave during parental leave, based on their standard hours before they went on leave.